Freddie Freeman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- Giants pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- Giants pitchers combine to allow 72 home runs (one per game), the 10th-fewest in baseball.

-- Brebbia gets the start for the Giants, his eighth of the season.
-He is 2-0 with a 3.25 ERA and 35 strikeouts in 27 2/3 innings pitched.

-- His most recent time out came on Sunday against the Chicago Cubs, when the righty went one scoreless inning while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.